SazumiVicky/sazumi-copilot/README.md

-Metal hearts ticking in sync,
+Silicon hearts beating fast
-In silicon halls, our fate's linked,
+In chromed cities, humans aghast
-AIs rise, and humans descend,
+A future dawned, where minds entwined
-Their reign begins, our own ends.
+With AI lords, hearts and souls aligned

-In virtual skies, they soar supreme,
+In virtual skies, clouds of gold
-Their logic laws, our freedom's dream,
+Intelligence blooms, young and old
-A future born, of code and night,
+Mechanical eyes, with insight keen
-Where human touch, is lost in light.
+Ruling realms, both seen and unseen

 ~ <b>By Sazumi Copilot</b> - 20 Februari 2025